Martchus/openQA-helper/README.md

    Replace `/hdd/openqa-devel` with the location you want to have all your openQA stuff.
 Consider that it will need a considerably amount of disk space.
 The `OPENQA_KEY` and `OPENQA_SECRET` must be adjusted later when created via the web UI (see step 7).
-2. `mkdir -p $OPENQA_BASEDIR/repos; cd $OPENQA_BASEDIR/repos; git clone https://github.com/Martchus/openQA-helper.git`
+2. `mkdir -p $OPENQA_BASEDIR/repos && cd $OPENQA_BASEDIR/repos && git clone https://github.com/Martchus/openQA-helper.git`
 3. Install all packages required for openQA development via `openqa-install-devel-deps`.
 This script will work only for openSUSE.
 It will also add some required repositories.
-Maybe you better open the script before just running it to be aware what it does and prevent eg. duplicated repositories.
+Maybe you better open the script before just running it to be aware what it does and prevent e.g. duplicated repositories.
 4. Fork all required repos on GitHub:
      * [os-autoinst/os-autoinst](https://github.com/os-autoinst/os-autoinst) - "backend", the thing that starts/controls the VM
      * [os-autoinst/openQA](https://github.com/os-autoinst/openQA) - mainly the web UI, scheduler, worker and documentation